mechain-app/mechain-app.github.io/03_security.md

 type: menu
 ---

-This is the Extra Security Measures page.
+This is the Security Primer page.